 Ever since Tesla disrupted the automotive industry’s definition of infotainment system, app developers have been wondering when a Tesla software development kit (SDK) would emerge.
 An SDK would allow the Tesla 17″ touchscreen to become a full third-party ecosystem, but Tesla has shown little interest in the discussion.
-Until now.

 Elon Musk was in Hong Kong this week to attend a conference of tech developers and took the opportunity to address the topic of having a Tesla SDK.
 “As we have sort of thought about it more, the logical thing to do from an app standpoint is to maybe allow apps on your iPhone or Android to project onto the center display, as opposed to trying to create a new app ecosystem,” Musk said.